Debbie Harry: 1976–1981: Global success

-With her beauty, daring choice of clothing, and two-tone bleached-blonde hair, Harry quickly became a punk icon.
+With her beauty, "daring" choice of clothing, and two-tone bleached-blonde hair, Harry quickly became a punk icon.

 Blondie released their self-titled debut album in 1976; it peaked at No.14 in Australia and (later, in 1979) No.75 in the United Kingdom.
 Their second album, Plastic Letters, garnered some success outside the United States, but their third album, Parallel Lines (1978), was a worldwide hit and catapulted the group to international success.
 It included the global hit single "Heart of Glass".
 Riding the crest of disco's domination, the track made No.1 in the US and sold nearly two million copies.
 It also reached No.1 in the UK and was the second highest-selling single of 1979.

 In June 1979, Blondie was featured on the cover of Rolling Stone.
 Harry's persona, combining cool sexuality with streetwise style, became so closely associated with the group's name that many came to believe "Blondie" was the singer's name.
 The difference between the individual Harry and the band Blondie was emphasized by a "Blondie is a group" button campaign by the band in 1979.
 The band's success continued with the release of the platinum-selling Eat to the Beat album (UK No.1, US No.17) in September.

+In August 1980, Harry had a photoshoot with Pop artist Andy Warhol at the Factory.
+The artist created a small series of four acrylic and silkscreen ink on canvas portraits of Harry in different colors, as well as Polaroids and a small number of rare silver gelatin prints from the shoot.
+Stein was also present that day to capture Warhol photographing Harry in a series of his own photographs later exhibited in 2013 in London.

-Autoamerican (UK No.3, US No.7) was released in 1980.
-Blondie had further No.1 hits with "Call Me" (American Gigolo soundtrack) (US and UK No.1), "Atomic" (Eat to the Beat album) (UK No.1), "The Tide Is High" (US and UK No.1), and "Rapture" (US No.1).
+The Blondie album Autoamerican (UK No.3, US No.7) was released in 1980.
+That year, Blondie had further No.1 hits with "Call Me" (American Gigolo soundtrack) (US and UK No.1), "Atomic" (Eat to the Beat album) (UK No.1), "The Tide Is High" (US and UK No.1), and "Rapture" (US No.1).

 During this time, both Harry and Stein befriended graffiti artist Fab Five Freddy, who introduced them to the emerging hip-hop scene in the Bronx.
 Freddy is mentioned in "Rapture".
-Through Fab Five Freddy they were also able to connect with Grandmaster Flash who is played by Jean-Michel Basquiat in the video.
-"Rapture" became the first rap-oriented song to reach No.1 in the US Billboard charts.
+Through Fab Five Freddy they were also able to connect with Grandmaster Flash who was replaced by Jean-Michel Basquiat in the video.
+"Rapture" became the first rap-oriented song to reach No.1 on the U.S. Billboard charts in 1981.
 Grandmaster Flash said Harry "opened up so many doors for hip hop" by mentioning him in "Rapture".

-Harry was immortalized by Andy Warhol in 1980, who produced a number of artworks of her image from a single photoshoot at the Factory.
-The artist created a small series of four acrylic and silkscreen ink on canvas portraits of the star in different colors, as well as Polaroids and a small number of rare silver gelatin prints from the shoot.
-Stein was also present that day to capture Warhol photographing Harry in a series of his own photographs, exhibited in 2013 in London.

-Her collaboration and friendship with Warhol continued and she was his first guest on the MTV show Andy Warhol's Fifteen Minutes.
-The first episode opened with Harry announcing the theme: "Sex, Vegetables, Brothers and Sisters".